Trustees and Officers

 The British Motor Sports Training Trust (BMSTT) is always looking to increase its number of suitable and appropriately skilled independent Trustees to join the existing team headed by Lord Rooker as independent Chairman.

 The Trust supports safety and training initiatives in motor sport through grant aid funding and in a typical year provides total grants in the region of £400,000, and all the Trustees play a vital role volunteering their time and working together to make important decisions about the Trust’s work.
-The Trust meets at least twice a year at the MSA Headquarters and the Trustees carry substantial responsibilities for running the charity and looking after its affairs
+The Trust meets at least twice a year at the Motorsport UK Headquarters and the Trustees carry substantial responsibilities for running the charity and looking after its affairs

 For further information about the Trust and how you may be able to become involved as an independent Trustee, please contact the BMSTT General Secretary, Allan Dean-Lewis MBE at firstname.lastname@example.org enclosing an outline c.v.
 An appropriate knowledge of motor sport is useful and previous experience of acting as a charity trustee would be particularly helpful.
 A mix of individual areas of expertise, whether in such areas as finance, investment, charity law and regulation, marketing and promotion, or training and safety aspects is also essential for the Board of Trustees to collectively reflect a wide spectrum of appropriate skills and experience.